-It is important these be the proper size to accommodate the volume of your pond.
+It is important that these be the proper size to accommodate the volume of water in your pond.
 You want a steady flow, not a leaky faucet or fire hose.
 More importantly, an efficient circulation system will keep the water moving and provide the necessary oxygen levels for healthy fish and plants.

 Fish are a major part of any natural pond ecosystem.
 They eat algae and insects off the bottom of the pond, contributing to the health and cleanliness of the pond.
-They can also add considerably to the enjoyment of pond, and be fun and educational for children.
+They can also add considerably to the enjoyment of pond, and are fun and educational for children.

 5. Aquatic Plants

-Plants are nature’s filter, they are crucial to an ecosystem pond.
+Plants are nature’s filter; they are crucial to an ecosystem pond.
 They thrive on excess nutrients, naturally filtering the water to help keep algae to a minimum.
 Aesthetically, they are a major component of the pond, bringing color, depth and texture to the pond.